-US and Poland maul Germany over Russia pipeline
+US mauls Germany over Russia pipeline

 "If there's any country in the region [Europe] which has noticed Russia's change in behaviour … that's Germany, of course," she said.

-Von der Leyen went on to defend the relatively low level of German defence spending - Trump's main complaint against Berlin.
+Von der Leyen defended the relatively low level of German defence spending - Trump's main complaint against Berlin.

-But she also voiced concern about Nato's future, given the tone of the debate.
+But she voiced concern about Nato's future, given the tone of the debate.

 "Discussions are OK, that's what democracy is all about.
 The questions is: are we going to let these debates weaken our commitment?," she said.

-"Yes, we're worried [about NATO], but on the other hand we start to realise how precious this alliance is," she added.
+"Yes, we're worried [about Nato], but on the other hand we start to realise how precious this alliance is," she added.

 Pipelines for war

-Trump's assault on NS2 pleased Poland, which sees the pipeline as a strategic threat, despite his confrontational style, however.
+Trump's assault on NS2 pleased Poland, which sees the pipeline as a strategic threat, however.

 "NS1 helped Russia to modernise its army, then attack Georgia and Ukraine and violate international law.
 NS2 would also help Russia to pursue revisionist policy.
-The question is what we are going to do about that?," Polish foreign minister Jacek Czaputowicz said alongside Von der Leyen at the pre-summit conference, referring to an existing German-Russian pipeline called Nord Stream 1 (NS1).
+The question is what are we going to do about it?," Polish foreign minister Jacek Czaputowicz said alongside Von der Leyen at the pre-summit conference, referring to an existing German-Russian pipeline called Nord Stream 1 (NS1).

 The Polish minister echoed Trump in saying Nato needed the US to protect Europe against Russia's "aggressive policies".